Adhamelsayed-eng/task12/Reasearch/Concepts-math_Research/fnd.md

 ## Concatenating Transformations
-  multiplying a point or a vector by multiple matrices will apply multiple transformations, those transformations can be sequentially __in order to debug results after every transformation__ or __if those mid_way results are needed__ but generally its preferable to first multiply all matrices together to produce a single matrix that contains all transformations , then apply it at once . this manner is known as concatenation or composition of matrices
+  multiplying a point or a vector by multiple matrices will apply multiple transformations, those transformations can be sequentially __in order to debug results after every transformation__ or __if those mid_way results are needed__ but generally its preferable to first multiply all matrices together to produce a single matrix that contains all transformations , then apply it at once . this manner is known as concatenation or composition of matrice

-# ROS

 # Appendix
 - Robot Definitions  :